SAP-archive/logistics-business-network-gtt-samples/lbn-gtt-sof-sample/README.md

 * Notes for ERP Extractor Implementation: </br>
 The eventMatchKey of the shipment’s planned event = shipmentNo + stopId. "stopId" is set by the stage’s sequence. </br>
 The eventMatchKey of the delivery's and delivery item's planned event is null. </br>
-To integrate with visibility provider, the following code list sent out from ERP system should be consistent with the code list in Track Sales Orders template model: </br>
+To integrate with visibility provider, the following code list sent out from ERP system should be consistent with the code list in Sales Order Fulfillment template model: </br>
 transportation mode code, shipping type code, tracked process type code, carrier refrence document type code

 ## Known Issue